-MUS 434 Senior Recital
+MUS 434 Full Recital

 A recital performance presented in consultation with and under the supervision of the applied teacher.
 The program will consist of at least 50 minutes of music.
 The performer will also prepare detailed, researched program notes to be included with the printed program.
 The student is responsible for program preparation, publicity, and technical support, again under the supervision of the applied teacher.
 Program notes must be submitted 6 weeks prior to the performance.
 A hearing examination will be held 4 weeks prior to the recital date.
 Information, guidelines, and forms are available in the music office.
+Co-requisite: APM 431 or higher.
 There is a fee for this course.